gajrajgchouhan/felicity/README.md

 # felicity
 ## Overview

-We are building a dapp that allows users to store medical records electronically using blockchain.
+We are building a DApp that allows users to store medical records electronically using blockchain.
 We have used ethereum and IPFS, which enables storing medical records in a decentralized way while keeping the medical redords secure.

 The user enters an image of the medical record which gets stored in IPFS which returns a hash code which is then stored on the ethereum blockchain.

+The purpose of our project is to have decentralised, transferrable and immutable medical records.

 ## Usage

-*Hhome page**
+**Home page**

 The home page is an interface that allows the user to login using their credentials.